Rayan-Emad1/EcoTech/README.md

 > The aim of the EcoTech project is to develop a comprehensive application that harnesses various technologies to help prevent and alert forest guards about potential wildfire outbreaks.

-> The application utilizes React Native (Expo) for the mobile app, Node.js with Express for the backend, MongoDB Atlas for database storage, AWS server for cloud infrastructure, Arduino for sensor data collection, OpenAI for predictive analytics, and Firebase for real-time notifications.

 EcoTech's primary goal is to enhance forest safety by collecting vital data such as temperature, humidity, and other factors that can indicate a wildfire.
 This data is gathered through sensors connected to an Arduino and sent to an AI system that predicts potential fire outbreaks.
 If a threat is detected, the app sends real-time notifications to nearby firefighting stations and forest guards, enabling prompt and efficient response.
 The user base for this application includes firefighters, forest guards, and environmentally-conscious individuals committed to safeguarding forests and wildlife.